 If you are incapacitated or involved in an emergency, the two contacts on the card can be called.
-They may be a friend, neighbour or relative.
-You may want to discuss this with them beforehand.
+They may be a friend, neighbour or relative and you may want to discuss the details with them beforehand.

 You need to know that in this situation, alternative care arrangements can be put in place quickly and efficiently; the Carers Centre has a service designed to help you with this.
 This is something that can quickly be put in place and will help ensure the person you care for is looked after, if you are unable to provide care yourself:

-The Emergency Planning Form (Word document) enables you to provide details picture of the person you care for:
+The Emergency Planning Form (Word document) enables you to provide details of the person you care for: